Gino968/Canadian-Housing-Risk-Monitor/README.md

 The project has a reproducible data foundation, first analysis layer, and working Shiny dashboard MVP.
 Official data download scripts, cleaned master data, housing affordability risk indicators, EDA figures, and interactive dashboard views have been created.

 ## First Data Pipeline

+The data pipeline is built in Python with **pandas**.
+It reads official source files, standardizes dates and numeric fields, filters the relevant Canadian macro and housing series, merges monthly indicators, and writes analysis-ready CSV files for the dashboard.

 Install Python dependencies with: